georgemirandajr/Desktop-Shiny-Apps-for-LAC/README.md

 Assuming you have already created a folder on your desktop called, "temp_library", the above code will install the specified package and its dependencies. **Note: This is not intended to be your working library, just a separate place to manage your packages**

 You should install your app's packages in this temporary folder in addition to the three packages that RInno itself requires for it to work: jsonlite, shiny, and magrittr.
 You also want to make sure that all the base R packages are included in your temporary folder.
 This would depend on which version of R you are using.

+#### Bundle your temporary library with your app
+**Last tip for managing your packages:** create a new folder in your app directory called "library".
+You need to copy/paste all the packages your app needs into this folder before you call the `create_app` function.
+It could be argued that you don't really need to do the previous step of downloading packages into a "temp library" folder, but I found that this was a cleaner and more manageable workflow for me.

 ### Step 2: Create your app